JanusVLN: Decoupling Semantics and Spatiality with Dual Implicit Memory for Vision-Language Navigation: Method

 As shown in Figure~\ref{fig:time}, VGGT's inference time grows exponentially with each new frame due to its need to reprocess the entire sequence, resulting in an out-of-memory error on 48G GPU with only 48 frames.
 In contrast, our approach avoids reprocessing historical frames, causing its inference time to increase only marginally and thereby demonstrating excellent efficiency.

-For semantic encoder and LLM, we similarly retain the KV from the initial and sliding window.
-Moreover, these implicit memory and tokens can be visualized to inspect the spatial and semantic information they contain.
+For both the semantic encoder and the LLM, namely Qwen2.5-VL, we employ standard KV Cache during the inference stage for acceleration, retaining only the key-value pairs within the initial and sliding windows.
+Furthermore, these implicit memories and tokens can be visualized to inspect the spatial and semantic information they encapsulate.